 Quantum algorithm design is a complex task, and solutions based on the approach of designing at the gate level are not scalable.
 Likewise, solutions based on combining existing building blocks are very limited in their scope.
-The Classiq platform allows a high level description of quantum algorithms at the functional level and automatically synthesizes a corresponding circuit.
-The synthesis process refines the functional requirements, then allocates and optimizes available resources such as the number of qubits available and the circuit depth.
+The Classiq platform allows a high level description of quantum algorithms at the functional level and automatically synthesizes a corresponding quantum program.
+The synthesis process refines the functional requirements, then allocates and optimizes available resources such as the number of qubits available and the quantum program depth.

 The basic description of quantum algorithms in the Classiq platform is through quantum functions.
 A quantum function can be implemented in multiple ways, each with different properties such as number of qubits, number of auxiliary qubits, depth, and approximation level.
 You can define any level of refinement of the function, from the purely abstract to the fully defined.
 The synthesis engine fills in the details to provide a concrete implementation satisfying all your requirements.

 Moreover, a complete quantum algorithm can be realized in multiple ways, utilizing different design choices such as function implementations, placement, uncompute strategies, qubit management, and wirings.
 The platform sifts through the design space and finds a best realization given your requirements and resource constraints.